matus-chochlik/oglplus/README.txt

  * Doxygen + XSLTproc is required to generate additional header files.
-   This is required only if the headers are not pre-built (typically when checked out from the repository, packaged releases are shipped with pre-build headers)
+   This is required only if the headers are not pre-built (typically when checked out from the repository, packaged releases are shipped with pre-built headers)

  * Doxygen is also required to build the documentation.

  * Inkscape is required to convert textures used in examples from SVG to PNG.
-   This is required only if the textures are not pre-built (typically when checked out from the repository, packaged releases are shipped with pre-build textures).
+   This is required only if the textures are not pre-built (typically when checked out from the repository, packaged releases are shipped with pre-built textures).
 Building of the textures is optional, they are not necessary when the building of examples is disabled.

  * The GL3/gl3.h header or GLEW.
 OGLplus does not define the OpenGL symbols